-Upon the successful completion of the program students are awarded two degree certificates; one from the University of Saskatchewan (Canada) and one from the Education University of Hong Kong.
+Upon the successful completion of the programme, students are awarded with two award certificates; one from the USask, Canada and one from EdUHK, HKSAR.

-About the University of Saskatchewan
+About The University of Saskatchewan

-The University of Saskatchewan is one of Canada’s top research universities and a member of the elite U15 Group of Canadian Research Universities (the 15 most research-intensive universities in Canada).
+It is one of Canada’s top research universities and a member of the elite U15 Group of Canadian Research Universities (the 15 most research-intensive universities in Canada).

-About the Education University of Hong Kong
+About The Education University of Hong Kong

-The Education University of Hong Kong is one of the eight publicly funded higher education institutions in Hong Kong and distinguished by its regional and international scholarship in Education, Social Sciences and Humanities.
-Ranked 3rd in Asian and 20th in the World in Education (QS World University Ranking by Subject 2019), the university enjoys a diverse international faculty.
+It is one of the eight publicly-funded higher education institutions in Hong Kong and distinguished by its regional and international scholarship in Education, Social Sciences and Humanities.
+Ranked 3rd in Asia and 16th in the World in Education (QS World University Ranking by Subject 2021), the university enjoys a diverse international faculty.

-- 12-month, 3-term program (January – December)
+- 12-month, 3-semester program (January – December)

-- Taught exclusively by leading international experts and practitioners from the University of Saskatchewan (Canada) and the Education University of Hong Kong
+- Taught exclusively by leading international experts and practitioners from The University of Saskatchewan (Canada) and The Education University of Hong Kong

 - Integrated capstone project providing opportunities to engage in experiential real-life policy problems and public sector management issues